bcgov/mobile-starter-kit/service.md

 ### How to Request

-Once a team has read the [Mobile Start Kit](./README.md) to understand the components best practices reach out to Todd Wilson, Director of Enterprise DevOps, Office of the Chief Information Officer; he can be located in the corporate directory.
+Once a team has read the [Mobile Start Kit](./README.md) to understand the components and best practices reach out to Todd Wilson, Director of Enterprise DevOps, Office of the Chief Information Officer; he can be located in the corporate directory.
 Setup a phone call to discuss your project and talk through the mobile development process.

 Subsequent requests can be made by using your IDIR or GitHub ID to join the `#gomobile` channel in [RocketChat](https://reggie.pathfinder.gov.bc.ca/?intention=LOGIN#error=login_required)

 ### Availability

-Automated services are available 24/7 with best effort to restart failed systems during normal business hours: Monday to Friday 9an ti 5pm.
+Automated services are available 24/7 with best effort to restart failed systems during normal business hours: Monday to Friday 9am to 5pm.

-Services requiring human innervation are preformed during normal business hours: Monday to Friday 9an ti 5pm.
+Services requiring human innervation are preformed during normal business hours: Monday to Friday 9am to 5pm.

 ## How do I get help? (help and self service)